 - Passports for children under 12 years of age can also be renewed by POST or E-MAIL and e-service center as fingerprints will not taken from children under 12 years

 Your documents will be sent to the Embassy in Copenhagen.
 Our Honorary Consuls can also issue passports and ID cards.
 Your documents can be collected from Honorary Consuls in Odense, Fredericia, Århus and Ålborg.

 On what occasions do I have to book an appointment and come to the Embassy to apply for documents?

 - Your old passport is expired and you need to get your fingerprints taken at the Embassy.

 - You wish that someone else picks up your passport / ID card on your behalf.
 That person must hold Estonian citizenship.
 A written consent (pdf) can only be given at the Embassy together with the application.

 Estonian passport / ID-card for an adult

 - In case of change of name: a copy of your spouse’s passport and your Marriage Certificate and a Certificate of personal data showing change of name (Personattest).

 Estonian passport / ID card for a child

 - When applying for the first time you will need to include the child’s birth certificate with both parents names (Certificate of personal data/ Personattest).
-The certificate in Denmark should be both in Danish and English.
+We can accept original documents in Estonian, English or Russian.
+The certificate in Denmark should be either in Danish-English or in English.

 - Fill in standard application form (pdf in Estonian)

-- Fill in fist passport application form (first pdf)
+- Fill in first time passport application form (first pdf)

 - Add copies of both parents’ passports

-- In case the other parent holds other citizenship than Estonian, you will also need to enclose the other parent’s written consent.
+- In case the second parent holds other citizenship than Estonian, you will also need to enclose the other parent’s written consent.

 Children under 12 years do not have to come to the embassy in person, one of the parents can submit the application on behalf of the child.